PietrangeloManco/ComputingMethodsAssignments/README.md

-# MyFirstRepository
+# ComputingMethodsAssignments
-Test repository for the CMEPDA
+Repository for the Computing Methods course.